RenatoPiacente/E-Commerce-Shopping-Cart/README.md

 # E-Commerce Shopping Cart

-## Objective summarize the indivisual prices of the products and show the total.

-The challenge is to use list comprehension to calculate the total amount of the purchase.
+The objective of this exercise is to create a script that will calculate the final price of a given purchase.
+The script must contain a list comprehension to solve the problem.